tomzx/blog.tomrochette.com-content/agi/natural-language/article.md

 ---

 ## Context
-We use natural language on a daily basis, either to communicate with others or to communite with ourself in the future by leaving us notes.
+We use natural language on a daily basis, either to communicate with others or to communicate with ourself in the future by leaving us notes.
 Similarly to fitness trackers, it can be possible to track the "health" of our language and how it evolves over time.
 Learning about our own language learning history can be as interesting as history itself.

 ## Learned in this study